🇪🇸 Spain Travel Guide 2026 · Iberian Peninsula · Europe

 Authentic Flamenco — Knowing the Difference

-Flamenco is Andalusian (specifically Seville, Jerez de la Frontera, and Granada’s gitano caves) in origin — a form combining cante (the singing, always the centrepiece), the guitar (accompaniment and counterpoint), baile (the dance), and palmas (hand-clapping), each in improvised dialogue.
-The difference between authentic and tourist flamenco: authentic flamenco (the palos — the specific forms: soleá, seguiriya, bulería, alegrías) has silence and internal tension; the dance is in service of the cante; the emotional register is duende — the untranslatable quality of genuine feeling in performance.
-The best Seville flamenco: Casa de la Memoria (Calle Cuna 6 — book at casadelamemoria.es — EUR 22 — 90 people maximum, the most intimate authentic flamenco space in Seville).
-In Madrid: Cardamomo (Echegaray 15 — EUR 40 including a drink — the most consistently excellent tablao in Madrid).
+Flamenco is Andalusian (Seville, Jerez de la Frontera, and Granada’s gitano caves) in origin — cante (the singing, the centrepiece), guitar, baile (dance), and palmas (hand-clapping) in improvised dialogue.
+Authentic flamenco has silence and internal tension; the emotional register is duende.
+The best Seville flamenco: Casa de la Memoria (Calle Cuna 6 — book at casadelamemoria.es — EUR 22 — 90 people maximum).
+In Madrid: Cardamomo (Echegaray 15 — EUR 40 including a drink).

 EUR 22–40 · Book ahead · Seville or Madrid